jotavare/jotavare.github.io/docs/x86_assembly_nasm/data_and_stack_memory.md

 ### **Accessing Data Addresses**

-When referencing data variables, it's essential to understand that the variable name represents the address of the data rather than the actual value.
+When referencing data variables, it's essential to understand that the **variable name** represents the **address of the data** rather than the **actual value**.
 Attempting to load the value of a variable `num` directly into a register like `ebx` will load its address, not its value.

 ```c
 .section data